TiffanyChristman/grc-policy-labs/README.md

 # GRC Policy Labs
-This repository contains cybersecurity labs and policy documentation related to GRC, risk management, and compliance.
+This repository contains cybersecurity labs and policy documentation related to governance, risk management, and compliance.